LaunchMenu/LaunchMenu/packages/core/src/actions/README.md

 Because of this, the system is relatively slow and has a lot of overhead.
 In some cases where efficiency is important, this system should be avoided.
 In certain situations where efficiency is important, it could still be used however.
 If you will make multiple repeated calls, but these calls are all on the same data, the action system can still be used.

-And this brings us to another common action patter in LaunchMenu; function factories:
+And this brings us to another common action pattern in LaunchMenu; function factories:

 ```ts
 type Func = {